xshazwar/mountains-beyond-mountains/MicroSplatPlugin/README.md

  - Copy all of the settings from the example material into the new one, or particular importance are the procedural settings and textures from the `Splats` section.
  - In the `Mountains Beyond Mountains` section, select `Heights`
  - Open the MBM sample scene you want to work with.
- - Add a `MSProceduralRules` component LoD-set GameObject.
+ - Add a `MSProceduralRules` component to each LoD-set GameObject.
    (I.E.) Under `Billboards` each of Lod1, Lod2, Lod3 need this component
  - In each `MSProceduralRules` component, select the `ProcTexCfG` that matches your material name, we used  `MBMProceduralMS` above.
+ - Set the `OverrideMaterial` in the `GenerationLocals` component of each LoD GameObject to the `MBMProceduralMS` material.
  - Hit Play and checkout the textured terrain.

 ![](./_doc~/scene.jpg)